 Soundproofing And Room Control

-One of the easiest and painless solutions is definitely to let your dog sleep in a room that’s far enough not to bother any person.
+One of the easiest and painless solutions is to let your dog sleep in a room far enough not to bother anyone.

-In some cases, it might even be possible to get extra padding around your dog’s sleeping nook.
+In some cases, getting extra padding around your dog’s sleeping nook might even be possible.

-Some people do soundproof their room or at least try their best to minimize the echo in their homes with rugs, extra blanket, tents, as well as foam panels and insulation.
+Some people do soundproof their room or at least try their best to minimize the echo in their homes with rugs, extra blankets, tents, foam panels, and insulation.

-This could be a great and relatively cost-effective option that might help you solve the problem once and for all, without disrupting the lifestyle and sleep cycle of your beloved pet.
+This could be a great and relatively cost-effective option that might help you solve the problem once and for all without disrupting your beloved pet’s lifestyle and sleep cycle.

 Consult Your Vet And Get Some Advice.